 To add the texture to the material:

-At the moment the particles in the background and foreground of the effect.
+At the moment the particles are in both the background and foreground of the effect.
 We'll use segmentation and the camera texture to place the user in the foreground.
-We'll place the particle system in the background, and create a dark colored effect to make them stand out.
+We'll place the particle system in the background, and create a dark colored effect to make the particles stand out.

 Start by creating the rectangles that will render these objects and textures in the scene:

-In the Inspector panel select Fill Parent for both rectangles, so the rectangles fill the canvas.
-You wont be able to see the particles in the effect anymore, but we'll use layers to change this later.
+In the Inspector set the Size options to Fill Width and Fill Height for both rectangles, so they fill the canvas.
+You wont be able to see the particles in the effect anymore.
+We'll use layers to change this later.

 Your project should look like this: